AntonIXO/octusbridge-guide/docs/intro.md

 # OctusBridge deployment guide

 Requirements: NodeJS(for deployment tools), Python(for ansible), instances for relayers and frontend.
-Relayers takes up to 200 GB of disk.
+Relayers may take up to 200 GB of disk.
+We are assuming that you use public testnet endpoints.

 1. Clone files repo: git clone https://github.com/AntonIXO/octusbridge_deploy_files.git **--recursive**